gbdev/pandocs/content/Memory_Map.md

 The areas from 0000-7FFF and A000-BFFF address external hardware, i.e. the carridge, which is essentially an expansion board.
 Typically this is a ROM and SRAM or, more often, a [Memory Bank Controller (MBC)](Memory_Bank_Controllers "wikilink").
-The RAM area is accessed as RAM; writes to the ROM area control the MBC.
-Some MBCs allow mapping of other hardware into the RAM area in this way.
+The RAM area can be read from and written to normally; writes to the ROM area control the MBC. some MBCs allow mapping of other hardware into the RAM area in this way.

 Cartridge RAM is often battery buffered to hold saved game positions, high score tables, and other information when the Game Boy is turned